-How relevant actors from the defence end-users (Ministry of Defence or Defence innovation agencies) are involved in the hackathon.
+How relevant actors from the defence and space end-users (Ministry of Defence or Defence innovation agencies) are involved in the hackathon.
 Specification of actors the team will partner with and the plan for securing them as partners

-Access to defence-related and technical mentors and selection board members to support and evaluate the teams.
+Access to defence and space-related and technical mentors as well as selection board members to support and evaluate the teams.
 They should also have experience in organising a defence hackathon and the skills to test and evaluate prototyped solutions, sanity-check code, etc. How the right profiles with industry-specific knowledge are secured.
 List already secured profiles, if any.